cerner/terra-core/packages/terra-table/docs/guides/SectionTable.md

-# Terra Table - Sections with Subsections
+# Terra Table - Sections

-With the inclusion of sections in the table, there are two recommended patterns for created nested collapsible sections.
-First is collapsible sections and static subsections, and the second is static sections and collapsible subsections.
-The guidance from UX is to only use collapsible sections or collapsible subsections in a table, but not both.
+Table sections are available in both static and collapsible varieties.
+A table section that is collapsed will be remove its children rows from the DOM.
+This improves performance and accessiblilty, but may remove potentional state assocaited to a mounted row.
+If your table row content has additional state, it needs to be stored externally and reapplied when thawed for the next render that shows its section open.
+Since this render occurs at the same time that a collapsible section state changes, for additional optimization, collapsed sections do not necessarily need to be provided with child rows.

 ## State Management
 As section and subsection have the same API, we'll be walking through the expectation of a collapsible section in only one pattern.